Bordumsa-Diyun Assembly constituency

-Bordumsa-Diyun is one of the 60 constituencies of Legislative Assembly of Arunachal Pradesh and also the only unreserved constituency in the State's Vidhan Sabha.
-The current MLA of this constituency is Somlung Mossang, who is an independent candidate.
+Bordumsa–Diyun is one of the 60 constituencies of Legislative Assembly of Arunachal Pradesh and also the only unreserved constituency in the State's Vidhan Sabha.
+The current MLA of this constituency is Nikh Kamin.
+Bordumsa–Diyun is one of the relatively new constituencies in Arunachal Pradesh, covering Diyun and Bordumsa administrative circles.The area is unique in its diversity, including indigenous Chakma, Singpho and Tangsa communities, along with a significant population of migrants from other parts of India.

+History

+Bordumsa–Diyun was a part of the Naodihing–Nampong constituency from 1975 until 1987.
+After 1987, due to political and demographic changes, it gained more localized representation through restructuring, ultimately leading to its establishment as a separate constituency.
+This allowed it to address its unique needs and better represent the diverse communities in Diyun and Bordumsa.

 Bordumsa and Diyun are towns in the Indian state of Arunachal Pradesh.
 Changlang is the name of the district that contains Bordumsa and Diyun towns.
 Bordumsa and Diyun are revenue circles and together constitute form the constituency.